Avijit-1352/TextAnalyzer/README.md

 # TextAnalyzer

-TextAnalyzer website is word Counter,Character Counter,Remove extra spaces and with dark mode features if you choose then active using React.js in function component.
+TextAnalyzer  is word Counter,Character Counter,Remove extra spaces and with dark mode features if you choose then active using React.js in function component.

 ## Available Scripts